richibrics/PyMonitorMQTT/docs/configuration/start.md

 ## Monitor configuration

 PyMonitorMQTT supports more than one broker connection simultaneously.
-Each monitor configuration must be placed in the 'brokers' key that will contatin a list.
+Each monitor configuration must be placed in the 'monitors' key that will contatin a list.

 ```
 monitors:
-  - first  element
+  - first monitor
-  - second element
+  - second monitor
-  - third element
+  - third monitor
 ```

 Each element of this list must respect a schema.